 Services and fees

-A contract should clearly state what services the property management company will provide, and how much those services cost.
-Make sure you understand the fee structure.
 If something isn’t clear, ask questions.
 Are certain services provided at an additional cost?
 Are there services that won’t be done under any circumstances?
-Different management companies have different rules, however, most companies will flat out refuse to oversee extensive remodeling or refinance properties.
-The board will usually take care of the association’s reserve fund, budgeting and insurance, in addition to introducing new policies and amending current rules and regulations.
+Different management companies have different rules, however, most companies will refuse to oversee extensive remodeling or refinance properties.

-• Document financial transactions
+- Document financial transactions

-• Maintain accurate and current records of repairs, purchase orders, violation payments, late fees, etc.
+- Maintain accurate and current records of repairs, purchase orders, violation payments, late fees, etc.

-• Stay on top of maintenance
+- Stay on top of maintenance

-• Schedule and supervise repairs
+- Schedule and supervise repairs

-• Enforce violations
+- Enforce violations

-• Oversee board meetings
+- Oversee board meetings

-• Prepare the agenda and other meeting materials
+- Prepare the agenda and other meeting materials

-• Communicate with owners and residents
+- Communicate with owners and residents

-• Help resolve owner disputes
+- Help resolve owner disputes

-• Recover delinquent fees
+- Recover delinquent fees

 Liability

-Property management agreements will include a liability clause designed to protect the property manager from claims, charges, debts, demands and lawsuits (including reasonable attorney’s fees related to management of the described property) and any liability for injury that occurred on or about the property that is suffered by an employee, tenant, or guest.
+Property management agreements will include a liability clause designed to protect the property manager from claims, charges, debts, demands and lawsuits (including reasonable attorney’s fees related to management of the described property) and any liability for injury that occurred on or about the property that is suffered by an employee, resident, or guest.

 Terms of agreement

 The contract should clearly state when the agreement comes into effect, and when it ends.
-Many property management agreement contracts renew automatically unless stated otherwise.
+Many property management contracts renew automatically unless stated otherwise.
 You will have to determine if autorenewal makes sense for your property.

 Obligations upon termination

-The contract also needs to have a termination policy that states why and when the company has the right to terminate the contract, and when the owner can terminate the contract.
+The contract also needs to have a termination policy that states why and when the company has the right to terminate the contract, and when the community can terminate the contract.
 Is payment required if a contract is terminated before the renewal date?
 How much notice is required?

 Make sure to add these details so that both parties know exactly what to do if the partnership ends on less than ideal terms.